 History of early British contacts with China to 1700

 The history of direct Chinese contacts with Britain is surprisingly short.
 Most chroniclers begin their survey with the spectacular Macartney mission to China in 1793 but this was not the first.
 An intriguing very early contact should first be mentioned.
-Archaeologists in 2016 analyzed the teeth of skeletons from Roman London .
+Archaeologists in 2016 analyzed the teeth of skeletons from Roman London ➚.
 The remains of two people dating from 2nd to 4th centuries CE seem to be of Chinese/Asian origin.
 Were Chinese traders active in London two thousand years ago, or were they slaves?
-Unfortunately it’s unlikely that anything more can be deduced from this intriguing discovery.
+Unfortunately it’s unlikely that anything more can be deduced from this remarkable discovery.

 Although Marco Polo’s tantalizing story of a vast and immensely rich country had been widely read since it had been published in about 1300, other first-hand reports of China were scarce.
 It was only in the 16th century with the opening up of sea routes via the Cape of Good Hope that Spanish and Portuguese merchants became active in the China trade.
 This then triggered a surge of British interest in the Asia trade.
 In the early 1500s Portugal had been busy setting up its port at Macau and at the same time Spain in the Philippines.
-The first attempted British contact was in about 1553 when King Edward VI sought to open up the wool trade to a new market.
+The first attempted British contact was in around 1553 when King Edward VI sought to open up the wool trade to a new market.
 This scarcely known embassy set off overland but only got as far as the Caspian Sea.

 Queen Elizabeth I